-Please note that Goldman, Sachs & Co., our affiliate, is currently serving as the note calculation agent as of the original issue without notice and Goldman, Sachs & Co. may resign as note calculation agent at any time upon 60 days' written notice to Goldman Sachs.
+Please note that Goldman, Sachs & Co., our affiliate, is currently serving as the note calculation agent as of the original issue date of your notes.
+We may change the note calculation agent at any time after the original issue date without notice and Goldman, Sachs & Co. may resign as note calculation agent at any time upon 60 days' written notice to Goldman Sachs.